-Edge nodes must PXE boot off the edge internal network.
+Edge nodes are expected to PXE boot off the edge internal network.
 The edge director provisions edge nodes in the same way that the head node provisions regular nodes.

 Installing Slurm To An Edge Site

 On some edge sites there may be a need to run a workload manager.